quittung/gapsync/readme.md

    - `-d *data_dir*`, mandatory - source of patch data
    - `-p`, optional - apply patch to target directory
    - `-v`, optional - verbose mode, get update for every file interaction in real time

+## License
+This script is licensed under the MIT license, so you can do pretty much anything you want.
+You don't even need to include the license when redistributing, because it is already baked into the help command (`gapsync -h`).
+The software is provided without warranty.
+See the `LICENSE` file for details.